ibm-cloud-docs/cis/about.md

 {:shortdesc}

 IBM {{site.data.keyword.cis_short_notm}} gets you started quickly by establishing defaults for you, which you can change easily using the UI or API.

+## Clock synchronization
+{: #clock-sync}

+ISO 27001 requires that clocks of all relevant information processing systems within an organization or security domain must be synchronized with a single reference time source. {{site.data.keyword.cis_short_notm}} synchronizes the systems with a Network Time Protocol (NTP) server to ensure that all time-based activities occur synchronously everywhere on the network.

+IBM {{site.data.keyword.cis_short_notm}} uses an internal NTP server `servertime.service.softlayer.com`.

 ## Security features
 {:#cis-security-features}